andrewt0301/hse-acos-course/docs/part1ca/06_CallStack/lecture.md

 * Demonstrate using the RISC-V [toolchain](toolchain.md) in Cloud [Ubuntu VM](../../software/cloud_ssh.md) (optional)
 * Demonstrate using [Godbolt](https://godbolt.org/), show both GCC and Clang (optional)
+* Practice programs that allocate variables and arrays on stack
 * Practice writing programs that use functions
 * Practice using caller-saved and callee-saved registers
 * Practice writing nested and recursive functions